 Doris Irene Kooris Whitman Tartakoff passed away at the age of 90 on January 16, 2020 at the Garden at Pine Run, Doylestown, PA from the progression of dementia.
 Doris lived a full, long life.
 Her smiles, warm heart and wit will be fondly remembered and missed.

-To send flowers in memory of Doris Whitman Tartakoff, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Doris Whitman Tartakoff, please visit our Heartfelt Sympathies Store.

 She was born in Boston on January 6, 1930 and graduated from Roxbury Memorial High School in 1947.
 At 19, Doris married George Whitman and moved to Sharon, MA where she had and raised two sons.
 She was widowed at the age of 40 and was fortunate to find love again with Richard (Dick) Tartakoff, whom she married and lived with for 43 years.
 Dick and Doris moved to Avon, CT where they resided their whole marriage, until Dick’s passing in November 2018.
 In January last year, Doris relocated to the Garden, Memory Care Unit, at Pine Run.
 The Staff brought light to her life this past year with their love, hugs and resident programs.